nautobot/nautobot-app-device-onboarding/docs/dev/dev_environment.md

 To either stop or destroy the development environment use the following options.

-- **invoke stop** - Stop the containers, but keep all underlying systems intact
+- **invoke stop** - Stop the containers, but keep all underlying systems intact (including any changes to the DB)
 - **invoke destroy** - Stop and remove all containers, volumes, etc. (This results in data loss due to the volume being deleted)

 ### Local Poetry Development Environment